ppbrown/ai-training/README.md

 None of the existing programs had all the features I wanted, so I wrote my own, instead of trying to mod one of those.

-# Subdirs
+## Subdirs

 The actual "train a model" scripts are under [trainer](/trainer/)

-but before you train a mode, you need a dataset to train it on.
+But before you train a mode, you need a dataset to train it on.
-So there are some relevant scripts for that under [dataset_scripts](/dataset_scripts/)
+So there are some relevant scripts to help with that under [dataset_scripts](/dataset_scripts/)